 Salesforce’s AI layer handles lead prioritization, opportunity scoring, email personalization, and forecasting.
 It’s the standard for enterprise sales teams – and increasingly integrated with Agentforce, Salesforce’s autonomous AI agent platform.

 Best for: Enterprise sales organizations with complex pipelines.
-Pricing: Add-on to Salesforce; Einstein 1 Sales from $500/user/mo.
+Pricing: Salesforce AI packaging is plan and add-on dependent; verify current enterprise pricing and implementation scope.
 Limitation: Requires significant Salesforce investment – both financially and in implementation time – to get full value from the platform.

 Apollo.io